 Jim started his journey from Ireland, crossed Europe and rode through various Central Asian Republics.
 He entered China from the west and crossed the Taklamakan desert to reach Beijing.
 He flew to Tokyo and went on to cross Russia from east to west, which included the dreaded Siberia.
 Through with the first leg of his journey when he landed back in Ireland, he did not stop despite the hardships faced due to literal lack of roads in Siberia.

-He started on the next & the tougher stretch, when he rode through Sahara desert and crossed Africa from Tunisia to South Africa.
+He started on the next & the tougher stretch when he rode through Sahara desert and crossed Africa from Tunisia to South Africa.
 Riding through Australia was a breeze, except that it became monotonous straight drive on highways for hundreds of miles with little life in between.
 He burst his tire on one such road and luckily escaped serious injury.
 He kept on searching investment opportunities along the way and invested in many counties including in Africa and New Zealand.

 His next demanding stretch started in South & Central America where he had to cross through countries with active civil war like Peru, Guatemala, El Salvador etc. The journey was never easy but his determination and wit took him through umpteen difficult challenges, he faced along the way in unknown territories from unknown people.
 He is an explorer in the truest sense.

-The book might seem a travelogue at first, but it is a very good source of Jim’s analytical observations of the impacts, a country’s cultural, politico-economic & geographical factors have on its people, society and markets.
-Readers get to see & understand the logical flow of events through history of a country and can easily relate it with the current situation of its economy.
-I liked the part where Jim traveled through Central Asian Republics (Turkmenistan, Uzbekistan, Kyrgyzstan & Kazakhstan) and observed the stark signs of erstwhile USSR.
+The book, Investment Biker: Around the World with Jim Rogers, might seem a travelogue at first, but it is a very good source of Jim’s analytical observations of the impacts, a country’s cultural, politico-economic & geographical factors have on its people, society and markets.
+Readers get to see & understand the logical flow of events through the history of a country and can easily relate it with the current situation of its economy.
+I liked the part where Jim travelled through Central Asian Republics (Turkmenistan, Uzbekistan, Kyrgyzstan & Kazakhstan) and observed the stark signs of erstwhile USSR.
 His commentary on the motivation of bureaucrats to impress seniors with higher production and getting promoted to Moscow, without slightest of concerns about efficient utilization of resources, seems like a doctorate’s work.
 Abandoned oil wells and factories, gloomy roads and fields present telltale signs why communism failed in USSR.

 Jim has presented a very simple investment strategy of benefiting from the economic growth of a country.
-He goes on to buy the blue chip companies of the country, usually the largest bank, newspaper, brewery and agricultural company.
+He goes on to buy the blue-chip companies of the country, usually the largest bank, newspaper, brewery and agricultural company.
 He repeats this strategy for multiple countries where he decides to invest during this journey.

 Jim seems to be a down to earth person, who stayed at cheapest of the hotels, slept on a rail car in Siberia, pitched tents on a barge on Congo River and ate whatever was available locally.
 However, his simplicity never seemed to undermine his courage and bravery.
-Jim’s handling of various challenging situations in some of the fieriest and remotest of countries is awe-inspiring.
-I appreciate the way he dealt with Pierre, his helper turned attacker and the police in Zaire, a dictatorship with little regard with law & order, without any outside help in sight for thousands of miles.
+Jim’s handling of various challenging situations in some of the fiercest and remotest of countries is awe-inspiring.
+I appreciate the way he dealt with Pierre, his helper turned attacker and the police in Zaire, a dictatorship with little regard with law & order, without any outside help insight for thousands of miles.
 Any average person would have panicked and thought about leaving the trip then & there, however, Jim is not one of those people who give up.

-During the final parts of the journey, while crossing South and Central America, his decision to cross war torn countries like Peru gave me goose bumps.
-I could visualize myself traveling on Pan American Highway with fear in the air that anyone coming across can be Shining Path, the Marxist guerrillas.
+During the final parts of the journey, while crossing South and Central America, his decision to cross war-torn countries like Peru gave me goosebumps.
+I could visualize myself travelling on Pan American Highway with fear in the air that anyone coming across can be Shining Path, the Marxist guerrillas.
 He had a near brush with them at a gas station, where his companion, Tabitha, handled the situation brilliantly while he was making payment in the office.
 The book brings out his travel experiences in an excellent way and makes the reader feel as if she is witnessing it live.

-Jim’s life is living evidence that a stock market investor can generate wealth enough to fulfill all his wishes.
+Jim’s life is living evidence that a stock market investor can generate wealth enough to fulfil all his wishes.
 For many people, including me, who are fond of both biking and stock market investing, Jim is a natural role model.

-At the end of book, the reader is left wanting for more.
-I felt like making the saving of money for the world travel, my top goal in life and complete this dream trip it at the earliest.
-The book can be a good gift to someone who is interested in traveling or investing or to someone whom you want to teach the benefits of saving & investments.
+At the end of the book, the reader is left wanting for more.
+I felt like making the saving of money for world travel, my top goal in life and complete this dream trip it at the earliest.
+The book can be a good gift to someone who is interested in travelling or investing or to someone whom you want to teach the benefits of saving & investments.
 The book is very inspiring and it will leave its impact on everyone.